 Fitzjohn had previously heard that the restaurant chain Howard Johnson’s was open to serving black customers, so his driver headed to one nearby.
 But when he entered Hagerstown, Maryland’s Howard Johnson’s, a surly waitress told Fitzjohn she wouldn’t serve him.
 Even when he showed his diplomatic credentials, she refused to budge.
 “It was very emotionally upsetting,” Fitzjohn told an Associated Press reporter afterward.

 Fitzjohn’s experience became an international incident, prompting a presidential apology and significant publicity.
 But he was far from the only foreign dignitary to suffer the humiliation of segregation while in the United States.
-Throughout the 1950s and 1960s, African dignitaries and diplomats were repeatedly snubbed, verbally abused and discriminated against when they spent time in the U.S. Their experiences brought international attention to an uncomfortable truth: Despite promoting democracy and fighting authoritarian governments throughout the Cold War, the U.S. did not recognize or uphold the civil rights of people of color.
+Throughout the 1950s and 1960s, African dignitaries and diplomats were repeatedly snubbed, verbally abused and discriminated against when they spent time in the U.S. Their experiences brought international attention to an uncomfortable truth: Despite promoting democracy and fighting authoritarian governments throughout the Cold War, the U.S. did not recognize or uphold the civil rights for people of color.

 The disquieting reality of racial discrimination complicated the United States’ outreach to newly independent African nations.
 And, says historian Renee Romano, it helped pressure the government to finally throw its weight behind civil rights legislation.
 “It looked really bad on the world stage,” says Romano, a professor of history at Oberlin College.